danieluy/electron-ts-react/README.md

   - Ignored directory.
   - Contains dependencies files.
 - **/src** - Here's where you write code.
+  - **/src/assets** - Place here all files you want to load from the renderer process.
   - **/src/main** - Electron code.
   - **/src/renderer** - UI code.
   - **/src/bridge** - Low level APIs exposed to the UI.